Lou Lefaive: Later career

 Lefaive served as the executive director of the Canadian Figure Skating Association from 1983 to 1986, and served as a board member of the Sports Federation of Canada.
 He began new marketing campaigns for figure skating, and managed its amateur development.
 In November 1984, he proposed collaborating on a series of events with the United States Figure Skating Association to strengthen North American competition and its talent.
 He wanted athletes to remain in North America, instead of travelling to Europe for competition.
 He emphasized the "spirit of helping each other" especially at the amateur levels of figure skating.
 Lefaive departed the Canadian Figure Skating Association to pursue opportunities in sports marketing, and was succeeded as executive director by David Dore on January 20, 1986.

 Lefaive served as the executive director of Sport Marketing Canada from 1986 to 1992, and was president of the Sport Marketing Council.
 He said in a September 1988 interview, "sport is too important for government not to be involved, but the days when we merely tapped government as the milk cow are gone".
 He felt that sports organizations needed to raise more funds from their members and innovative marketing strategies.
 He expected corporate funding to grow in the next four years and suggested that sports organizations set a target of 50% funding from private sources.

 Personal life and death

 Lefaive was a devout Catholic.
 He and his wife Winnifred had four daughters.
-He died on July 4, 2002, in Ottawa at age 74.
-He was interred at Beechwood Cemetery in Ottawa.
+He died on July 4, 2002, in Ottawa at age 74, and was interred at Beechwood Cemetery in Ottawa.